cal-pratt/flexdi/docs/source/overview/overview.rst

 Overview
 ========

-``flexdi`` offers a construct called the ``FlexPack`` which is used to inject callables with arguments and invoke these callables.
-These arguments are dependencies you want to inject in your application.
+``flexdi`` offers a construct called the ``FlexGraph`` which is used to keep track of dependencies and invoke other callables.

-When determining dependencies for a callable, ``flexdi`` will examine the type annotations of the arguments, and construct a graph of objects which can satisfy the callable.
+When determining dependencies for a callable, ``flexdi`` will examine the type annotations of the arguments, and populate the graph with dependencies which can satisfy the callable.
 A callable can be anything from a class (as seen with the type annotations), to functions, class methods, generators, etc.

-For complex types, ``flexdi`` allows binding helper functions that can map an instance to a type definition.
-These helper functions can themselves be injected with dependencies.
-Bindings can also be defined as generators which allows supplying custom teardown logic for your dependencies.
+For complex types, ``flexdi`` allows binding helper functions that can map a type definition to an instance.
+These bindings can themselves be injected with dependencies.
+Bindings can also be defined as generators which allows supplying custom teardown logic for dependencies.

 Example Usage
 -------------